raithorivera/amihan-app/README.md

 - Implement UI, Unit, and e2e testing.
 - Add animations for weather transitions to enhance visual engagement.
 - Social Sharing Options: Enable users to share weather forecasts and conditions on social media directly from the app.
+- Change loading state to use skeleton instead of loading spinner.

 ---